Binny's Home Bartender: Old Fashioned

 Related Posts

-Confessions of a Mixologist: Classic Manhattan Cocktail Recipe
+Binny's Home Bartender: Classic Manhattan Cocktail Recipe

 What's not to love about this classic cocktail?
 We love ours with a heavy pour of rye, but you can mix it up with different types of whiskies.
 With our massive selection you can easily customize this classic cocktail to your own tastes.

-The Old Fashioned is a cocktail staple and has stayed the most consistent since its origin compared to other long-standing cocktails. he only slight change we've seen over the past 200 years or so is the popular switch from rye whiskey to bourbon.
+The Old Fashioned is a cocktail staple and has stayed the most consistent since its origin compared to other long-standing cocktails.
+The only slight change we've seen over the past 200 years or so is the popular switch from rye whiskey to bourbon.
 And now - Mezcal.

 This Mardi Gras favorite is one of America's first cocktail gems.
 Many party goers have enjoyed the Sazerac since the early 1800's.
 Whether you pour rye whiskey or cognac, you can't go wrong.